5 Ways to Improve Your Metabolic Health

 Remember, this article is here to support you in your journey to better health – but nothing beats the one-on-one guidance from a qualified healthcare practitioner.
 For a tailored program and/or weight loss support, book an appointment or choose from our all-inclusive packages here.

-So, in summary, with high stress and poor sleep you are craving carbs and sugar (but unable to use them as energy), you’re tired, hungry and feeling impulsive – leading to poor dietary choices and difficulty losing weight.
+So, with high stress and poor sleep you are craving carbs and sugar (but unable to use them as energy), you’re tired, hungry and feeling impulsive – leading to poor dietary choices and difficulty losing weight.

 Note on Stress: At SCN we understand that self-care is last on the list when stress is at its peak – and we’ve been there too!
-We are passionate about providing health advice that is not only effective, but also is achievable and sustainable– in times of high stress this means keeping it simple, focusing on small, realistic goals that help you to survive this whirlwind and come out in one piece.
+We are passionate about providing health advice that is not only effective, but also is achievable and sustainable - especially in times of high stress this means keeping it simple, focusing on small, realistic goals that help you to survive this whirlwind and come out in one piece.
 If you need help navigating a difficult time, please reach out.

 2. Eat a Healthy Diet